mcfnord/rml/src/dishonest.md

 attorneys is how the bar is pretty low.
-In my criminal case in addition to Ms. Young's obvious dishonesty, the woman representing the child got in way too deep, and while not dishonest, very readily violated the rules, and got fired for it.
+In my criminal case in addition to Ms. Young's obvious dishonesty, the woman representing the child got in way too deep, and while not dishonest, very obviously violated the rules.
 She cooperated with the police, which was her right, but then kept her involvement a secret from the custody judge.
-Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of her duties:
+Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of her transgression:

-of me.
-She is so crazy.
 She got a bunch of guns.
 And what a creeper.
 She would speak to me thoughtfully in the hallway, but take on creepy tones when talking about me before the judge.
 Like a freaky robot.
 I met so many creepers in Pierce County!